schustda/Penny-Stock-Predictor/README.md

 # Penny-Stock-Predictor

+Questions:
+Q: How do I treat weekends and market holidays?
+A: Remove them.
+The message boards are much less active on those days.

 ### GOAL:
 Predict a massive change in stock price for a given small cap stock
 ### DATA SETS :